LiaScript/LiaScript/README.md

                                      --{{1}}--
-These exceptions are for example underline and its combination with strike throug or the application of superscript.
+These exceptions are for example underline and its combination with strike through or the application of superscript.
 If you, for example, superscript superscript you can get even smaller.

                                        {{1}}